madebyraygun/craft-component-library/README.md

 ## Vite Integration

 The component library includes full Vite support.
 The plugin internally uses [nystudio107/craft-vite](https://nystudio107.com/docs/vite/) to provide a seamless integration with the Vite build system.
 This allows you to use the latest ES6+ features, SCSS, PostCSS, and more in your components.
-If you want to see the Vite integration in action you can see our [sample implementation](https://github.com/madebyraygun/craft-component-library-demo) in the Component Library Demo repo.
+See our [sample Vite implementation](https://github.com/madebyraygun/craft-component-library-demo/blob/dev/README.md#vite-configuration) in the Component Library Demo repo.

-## Using your components in Craft templates
+## Using your components in Craft

-It's possible to load your components directly in your twig templates by passing along the necessary data, like so:
+It's possible to load your components directly into your Craft twig templates by passing along the necessary data, like so:

 ```html
 {% include '@modules/card/article with {url: '#', title: 'Card title'} %}